greencloud-tang/chinese-business-directory/content/patterns.md

 #### 3.3.
 Confusion with other place names

-The following transliterations are apparently not the phonectic approximation of its English place names.
+The following transliterations are apparently not the phonectic approximation of their English place names.

 | Place Name 	| Transliteration 	| Note                             	|
 |------------	|-----------------	|----------------------------------	|